treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 ## Summary

-There are a number of ways to combine multiple dictionaries, but there are few elegant ways to do this one one line of code.
+There are a number of ways to combine multiple dictionaries, but there are few elegant ways to do this with just one line of code.

 If you're using Python 3.5, this is the one obvious way to solve this problem: